|LOST HOSPITALS OF LONDON|

 Syon House in Brentford, home of the Duke of Northumberland, was allotted to Fulham Military Hospital as an auxiliary hospital for officers.

 During the war the Army improved and upgraded conditions at the Hospital.
-By 1917 there were 1057 patients, including 314 German prisoners.
-The X-ray Department was also upgraded - 50 skiagrams (X-rays) had been obtained in 1914 but 5530 in nine months alone in 1916.
+By 1917 there were 1130 beds, including 318 for German prisoners.
+Some 50 beds were for patients undergoing Carrel-Dakin treatment for their wounds and 34 for those with cerebrospinal fever (meningitis).
+The X-ray Department was also upgraded - 50 skiagrams (X-rays) had been obtained in 1914 but 5,530 in nine months alone in 1916.
 In 1918 Fulham Palace was vacated by the Bishop of London and became a convalescent home for 100 soldiers with shell shock.

 The war ended just as the Spanish flu epidemic began to affect staff and patients, and a great number of them died in November 1918.